edsu/trump-archive-wayback/README.md

 parameters.
 The snapshots directory contains a JSON file for each tweet id which contains all the archival snapshots.

-I had initially tried to discover the tweet ids by using the CDX API's `matchType=prefix` functionality.
-But the CDX API didn't seem to be returning all the results that are available.
-You can see this initial experimentation in [this Jupyter notebook].
+For another approach see this [this Jupyter notebook] which uses the CDX API to fetch all the tweets independent of the Trump Archive database.

 ## Run